Electrical Engineering Program of Study

 In the junior and senior year of the bachelor’s degree in Electrical Engineering program, students learn important concepts in embedded systems, control systems and communication systems.
 Electrical Engineering majors may choose from advanced elective courses in digital forensics and cybercrime, wireless and mobile security, reverse engineering, and access control logic.

-Electrical Engineering Degree Requirements.
 The 128 credit-hour bachelor’s degree in Electrical Engineering includes liberal arts core courses, math and science requirements, and major requirements (59 credit hours).
 Review the full requirements for HBU’s Bachelor of Science in Electrical Engineering.

 Delve into more about Electrical Engineering and what you’ll study.

-Industry Interaction.
-Electrical Engineering majors will benefit from HBU’s Engineering Advisory Board, which includes many major industry executives who advise and support the College of Engineering.
+Electrical Engineering majors will benefit from HBU’s Science and Engineering Advisory Board, which includes many major industry executives who advise and support the College of Science and Engineering.
 Both chief information officers and chief information security officers participate.
 They represent large energy companies (Chevron, Occidental Petroleum, Shell, Schlumberger, National Oilwell Varco); healthcare systems (Memorial Hermann Health System, University of Texas Health System, Houston Methodist Health System); and maritime security organizations (American Bureau of Shipping, several regional ports).
 These industrial partners provide Electrical Engineering majors and other students with mentored learning and work experiences, including internships; opportunities to interview for positions; and more.

-Electrical Engineering Career Paths.
 Graduates of the Bachelor of Science in Electrical Engineering degree program will be prepared for high-demand Electrical Engineering jobs in energy, healthcare, marine transportation and other industries.
 Any company involved in critical infrastructure needs electrical engineers who understand both the operational technology and information technology relevant to that organization.

 Graduates who go on to Electrical Engineering jobs will work in process control, network security, electrical distribution and other engineering-related positions.
 Some Electrical Engineering graduates will go on to design the next generation of electronic and control devices, so that better security measures can be built into the devices during design and production, before utilization and operation begins.

 Electrical Engineering majors should begin their job searches with firms that specialize in electric power generation, navigational manufacturing, automobiles, telecommunications, biomedical services and computer systems.
 States with the highest employment levels for Electrical Engineering jobs are California, Texas, New York, Michigan and Massachusetts.
 Texas ranks second in the nation for employment of electrical engineers.

 Explore more about salaries and job outlook for Electrical Engineering graduates.

-Professional Preparation.
 The Institute of Electrical and Electronic Engineers (IEEE) is one of the largest professional organizations in the world.
 IEEE organizes its members in Societies, which represent a particular type of industry, or a particular type of technology.
 HBU encourages its Electrical Engineering faculty and students to become members in a professional organization, and IEEE is one of the best.
-The College of Engineering will form a student chapter of IEEE to facilitate professional interactions for Electrical Engineering majors.
+The College of Science and Engineering will form a student chapter of IEEE to facilitate professional interactions for Electrical Engineering majors.